 Our energetic and well-qualified staff are ready to spend an exciting summer with the campers.
-The staff is comprised of UW professionals, certified school teachers, and highly-motivated college students.
-The camp is under the direction of Chad Schultz and Abby Van Note, who are professional staff members at University Recreation & Wellbeing.
+Rec Well Summer Camp is under the direction of Chad Schultz and Abby Van Note, who are professional staff members at University Recreation & Wellbeing.
+Our camp counselors and supervisors are students at UW-Madison with prior experience working with children.